federicoInserra/Big-Project-IoT/3rdDelivery/readme.md

 }
 ```

-We can add this `write` function as event listener for our buttons.
+We can add this `write` function as an event listener for our buttons.

 ```
 const buttons = document.querySelectorAll("body > div > button");